nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_summary.md

 ### Active Problems and Issues ###

 This section is an exact replica of the Active Problems and Issues subsection, which is the first subsection within the Problems and issues section.
-Further details about this subsection can be found there, including any date range filtering and business rules.
+Further details about this subsection can be found there, including any business rules.

 {% include callout.html content="Please see HTML guidance in the [Active problems and issues](accessrecord_view_problems.html#active-problems-and-issues) section." type="primary" %}